bpt26/usher_wiki/docs/source/tutorials.rst

 Before beginning, download the example protobuf file `public-2021-04-20.all.masked.nextclade.pangolin.pb <https://hgwdev.gi.ucsc.edu/~angie/UShER_SARS-CoV-2/2021/03/02/public-2021-04-20.all.masked.nextclade.pangolin.pb>`_

-We need a region to analyze; in this example, we are going to use Spain, as it has a few hundred samples represented in the public data and is a solid representative example.
+We need a region to analyze; in this example, we are going to use Spain, as it has a few hundred associated samples in the public data and is a solid representative example.
 We need to generate the two-column tab-separated file we use as input to `matUtils introduce`.

 .. code-block:: shell-session